mobify/mobify-code-style/css/css-best-practices/readme.md

 Strive to create selectors that actually fully describe where it is authored.
 Put another way, any given selector should tell you which file and where in the file it is written.

-This can be down by following this simple rule: the first class in a selector is the file it can be found.
+This can be done by following this simple rule: the first class in a selector is the file it can be found.

 For example `.t-pdp .c-product` would be written in `_pdp.scss` and NOT `_product.scss`.